Quantum complexity in gravity, quantum field theory, and quantum information science: Paradigms for complexity III: tensor-network-inspired definitions of complexity

-Another central idea of references~\cite{Caputa:2017urj,Caputa:2017yrh} was to interpret the Liouville action as a novel measure of complexity for the wave functions prepared using Euclidean path integrals, dubbed \textit{path-integral complexity}.
-The main reason to advocate this interpretation was that the proportionality of the on-shell Liouville action to the volume of the space on which the path integral was computed.
-Indeed, after fixing the normalization such that the integral of the Weyl factor over a square region of the size $\epsilon$ has value 1, we can interpret the volume of the Euclidean space as the number of tensors in the optimal network.
-The on-shell action associated with the CFT vacuum state reads \be \mathcal{C}_{\Psi_0}=\text{Min}[S_{\mathcal{L}}[\phi]]=\frac{cL}{12\pi\epsilon},\qquad L=\int dx \, . \ee This result is also consistent with qualitative expectations from holography, that we discuss in the next subsection.
+Another idea from~\cite{Caputa:2017urj,Caputa:2017yrh}, dubbed \textit{path-integral complexity}, was to interpret the Liouville action as a novel measure of complexity for wave functions prepared using Euclidean path integrals.
+The main reason to advocate this interpretation was that the on-shell Liouville action is proportional to the volume of the space on which the path integral is computed.
+Indeed, after fixing the normalization such that the integral of the Weyl factor $e^{2\phi}$ over a unit area (a square region of size $\epsilon$ in the original metric) has a value 1 (see detailed discussion in \cite{Bhattacharyya:2018wym}), we can interpret the volume of the Euclidean space as the number of tensors in the optimal network.
+The on-shell action associated with the CFT vacuum state reads \be \mathcal{C}_{\Psi_0}=\text{Min}[S_{\mathcal{L}}[\phi]]=\frac{cL}{12\pi\epsilon},\qquad L=\int dx \, . \ee This result is also consistent with qualitative expectations and holographic conjecture \cite{Stanford:2014jda}, which estimates the leading divergence in complexity of the CFT state by the spatial volume.